Filip-Kaczmarek/github-repositories/README.md

 # github-repositories
 This is a web app which allows to search for a github account by username and then displays user's repositories sorted by number of stars.
+It is built with Python using the Flask framework.

 <h2>User guide</h2>
 1. Download this repository<br>